-- 1. PS/2 mouse port (green).
-This port is for a PS/2 mouse. - DM\LAN 1 (RJ-45) port.
+- PS/2 mouse and keyboard port.
+This port is for a PS/2 mouse and keyboard. - DM\LAN 1 (RJ-45) port.
 This port allows Gigabit connection to a Local Area Network (LAN) through a network hub for dedicated BMC Mamagement function.
 Refer to the table on the next page for the DM\LAN1 and LAN port LED indications. - 3.
-PS/2 keyboard port (purple).
-This port is for a PS/2 keyboard. - 4.
 USB 2.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - Video Graphics Adapter (VGA) port.
-This port is for a VGA monitor or other VGA-compatible devices. - LAN 1 (RJ-45) port .
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - USB 3.0 ports 1 and 2.
+These Universal Serial Bus (USB) ports are available for connecting USB 3.0 devices. - Serial (COM1) port.
+This 9-pin communication port is for pointing devices or other serial devices. - Video Graphics Adapter (VGA) port.
+This port is for a VGA monitor or other VGA-compatible devices. - LAN 1 (RJ-45) port.
 This port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
-Refer to the table below for the LAN port LED indications. - LAN 2 (RJ-45) port .
+Refer to the table below for the LAN port LED indications. - 8.
+LAN 2 (RJ-45) port.
 This port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
 Refer to the table below for the LAN port LED indications.